 - Let trusted friends and neighbors know of your situation and develop a plan and visual signal for when you need help.

 - Teach your children how to get help.
-Instruct them not to get involved in the violence between you and your partner.
 Plan a code word to signal to them that they should get help or leave the house.

 - Practice how to get out safely.
 Practice with your children.

 - Plan for what you will do if your children tell your partner of your plan or if your partner otherwise finds out about your plan.